amir-canteetu/Woo_Social_Discounts/README.txt

 == Description ==

-Give users discounts for sharing your products on social media, specifically Facebook and Twitter.
+Give users discounts for sharing your products on social media, specifically Facebook.

 Admin can set discounts in the usual way by creating coupons, then using the same coupons for sharing discounts.